 This land use dominates the SML 173 area accounting for approximately 61% of the land within the SML 173 boundary.
 It is made up of broadleaf forest comprising both evergreen and semi-deciduous trees in both lowland and mountainous areas, where some remain in untouched conditions (closed) while some exists in disturbed states.
 The disturbed forest cover 15km2 within the SML 173 boundary and another 26km2 in the areas outside of the SML 173 boundary, accounting for 13% of the study area.
 The remaining closed broadleaf forest covers an extensive 96 km2 over the entire study area, with 38% of these broadleaf forests situated within the SML 173 boundary.
 They can be classified as sub-montane (transition zone) and lowland given their spatial distribution among the conical hills and enclosed depressions which prevail in the area.
-There is also 13 km2 of land within the SML 173 that is classified as a forest reserve and makes up 15% of the area within the SML 173 boundary.
+There is also 13 km2 of land within the SML 173 boundary.